ibm-cloud-docs/cloud-object-storage/iam/buckets.md

 To create a new bucket-level policy:

 1. Navigate to the **Access IAM** console from the **Manage** menu.
 2. Select **Users** from the left navigation menu.
 3. Select a user.
 4. Select the **Access Policies** tab to view the user's existing policies, assign a new policy, or edit an existing policy.
 5. Click **Assign access** to create a new policy.
 6. Choose **Assign access to resources**.
 7. First, select **Cloud Object Storage** from the services menu.
 8. Then, select the appropriate service instance.
-Enter `bucket` in the **Resource type** field and the bucket name in the **Resource ID** field.
+Enter `bucket` in the **Resource type** field and the bucket name in the **Resource ID**field.
 9. Select the wanted service access role.
-Selecting the lozenge with the number of actions show the actions available to the role, as exemplified for "Content Reader" in Figure 1.
+Selecting the lozenge with the number of actions show the actions available to the role, asexemplified for "Content Reader" in Figure 1.
 10. Click **Assign**

 ![Role_information](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/console-iam-changes-role-cos.png){: caption="Figure 1.
 Example actions per Content Reader role"}